opendatasoft/ods-documentation/source/notifications/index.rst

 Recipients
 ~~~~~~~~~~

-The user with the expired quota and all users on the domain with an edit_dataset permission.
+- The user with the expired quota
+- All users on the domain with the "Edit all datasets" permission.

 Alert notifications